firefly2442/ArmaConnect/README.md

 The overview of events for networking between the Arma plugin and Android device is the following:

 * Plugin sends out UDP message on port 65041.
 This is similar to a heartbeat message since we don't know what IP address the Android device is running on.
 * Plugin sets up a TCP thread on port 65042 to listen for incoming Android connections and data.
 * Android device receives UDP message on port 65041 and remembers the IP address of the Arma computer.
 * Android device sends TCP connection request on port 65042.
 * At this point, the handshake is complete and all data transfer is done between the two using TCP.
 * If there is a network failure or one system dies, the connection can be re-established via the UDP heartbeat and the above steps.
+* Plugin sets up a TCP thread on port 65043 to listen for map image downloads.
+* Android device sets up TCP via port 65043 to request map image download from the plugin.

 ### Thanks To

 * [AlphaSquad](http://alphasquad.net) for help and testing.
 * Robalo for help with the Arma mod and scripting.
-* Hatchet for help with images.
+* Hatchet for help with map images.